The-AI-Alliance/microsite-template/README-instructions.md

 > [!NOTE]
 > The `pytest` target fails unless there are tests under `src/tests`.
 Hence, it is disabled by default in `Makefile`.
 See the target `unit-tests-default` defined there and the comments above it.

-There is a workflow `.github/workflows/ci.yml`, which you should ensure is triggered in the `Rulesets / main-pr-enforcement` (under project _Settings > Rules > Rulesets_) if and when you add source code.
+There is a workflow `.github/workflows/ci.yml`, which you will have to enable for PRs in the `Rulesets / main-pr-enforcement` (under project _Settings > Rules > Rulesets_), if and when you add source code.
 This CI workflow is only triggered for source-related content, i.e., `Makefile`, `.*.mk`, `*.toml`, and `src/**` files.
 It doesn't do anything for the microsite content under `docs`.
+It's harmless to set it up now, so you don't forget about it later.

+> [!WARNING]
+> Cloning the `microsite-template` repository doesn't appear to set this up automatically, even though this ruleset is configured the `microsite-template` repository.

 The workflow assumes your integration branch is `main` (edit as required) and it runs the task `make before-pr` on PRs to that branch.

 > [!TIP]
 > 1. Try `make before-pr`.
-It should print a lot of "stuff", but not do anything when you first create this repo.
+It should print a lot of "stuff", but not do anything when you first create this repository.
 It should also not fail!
 > 1. For other examples of how the `make` process is used see the [Tapestry](https://github.com/The-AI-Alliance/tapesty) and the [`ai-application-testing`](https://github.com/The-AI-Alliance/ai-application-testing) projects.
 > 1. Edit `CODEOWNERS` to designate owners responsible for different sections of the repository.